mk2510/jointGraphMatchingAndClustering/README.md

     d) [Graph toolbox](https://de.mathworks.com/matlabcentral/fileexchange/5355-toolbox-graph)

 This code was tested on Matlab R2019a and excetuted on  Matlab R2019b on Linux.
-Just from this version are all calculated results.
+The precalculated files are from the Linux version.

 ## Quick start